 As you probably know by now that the more people that comes to my websites, the more money I make.
 Sometimes I even forget that I’m making money because I’m having too much fun adding content and learning all kinds of new things.
 Just by having Google AdSense ads, I make money automatically! that's the beauty of having a website that attracts visitors like a magnet.

-After I joined SBI, I realized the reasons why I was failing on my other business ventures.
+After I joined Solo Build It, I realized the reasons why I was failing on my other business ventures.
 Lack of education and not investing the money on something that works was another problem.
 Using free or cheap website builders got me no results.

-Building a website and make it fully functional requires a lot of know how and what saved me was that SBI had everything I needed.
+Building a website and make it fully functional requires a lot of know how and what saved me was that Solo Build It had everything I needed.
 It had the education, the resources, and all the tools; all in one place.